nidges/backend-project-lvl2/README.md

-This package provides a Generator of Difference between two .yaml/.json files.
+This package provides a Generator of Difference between two .yaml or .json files.

 Installation:
 1. Check if you have node.js installed (node --version).
 If not - install it with available package manager